markusberg/key-value-parser/README.md

 }

 /***
- * The exported data is guaranteed to have the following shape:
+ * The exported env is guaranteed to have the following shape:
  * {
  *   SERVER_HOST: string
  *   SERVER_PORT: number